gordonwatts/seattlesnowmass2021.github.io/pages/meetings.md

 title: Campus
 ---

+Below you'll find information on the layout of the buildings on campus, a brief description of the rooms, and some information about where to find small meeting rooms around campus.

+## Campus

 The meeting will take place on the University of Washington's Seattle campus.
 Located just north of downtown Seattle.
 Here are some quick resources for getting around:

 * [University of Washington Campus Map](https://www.washington.edu/maps/)